Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/04-Experiment Profiles/02-create-edit-experiment-profiles.md

  - `>=` and `<=`
  - `>` and `<`

 The operators addition `+`, subtraction `-`, multiplication `*`, and division `/` are allowed on floats, as well.
+The power of `if` comes when you combine it with expressions, see below:

+### How expressions work

-Also available is dynamic data, provided from jobs.
+Expressions are the method used to get is dynamic data, provided from jobs, during execution of profiles.
 For example, the following:

 ```
 pio1::stirring::target_rpm